Home

 The endoscope also revealed that the esophagus was irritated throughout its length, caused by a hiatal hernia leaking acid from the stomach.
 I hadn't had heartburn or any other symptoms, so that was a complete surprise to me.
 A daily pantoprozole (OTC Protonic) tablet, a 24-hour acid-reducer. was prescribed.

 In June, another CT scan and MRI showed that the cyst had increased in size and was pressing against the stomach wall.
-The surgical oncologist suggested it should be removed.
+The gastroenterologist had initially thought it did not require immediate surgery but now recommended it be removed, and the surgical oncologist agreed.
 Because of a recent event, my primary care physician thought it should be delayed for at least another three months.
 On the other hand, my cardiologist was willing to agree because of the cost/benefit ratio.

 In the meantime, some actions by the surgical oncologist had motivated me to seek a second opinion.
 One of the recommendations of my primary care physician was Johns Hopkins Hospital in Baltimore, and I learned that they even had a Pancreatic Cyst center!
 Their appointments rotated through the various surgeons, and I lucked out by seeing the director of the surgical center.

-She said Johns Hopkins had developed an advanced technique called molecular screening which could determine dangerous mutations of genes.
-Coincidentally, she knew a gastroenterologist at the John Hopkins Cancer Center at Sibley Hospital, just across the Potomac River from us, who was highly qualified to perform the procedure.
+She said Johns Hopkins uses an advanced technique called molecular screening which could determine dangerous mutations of genes.
+Coincidentally, she knew a gastroenterologist at the John Hopkins Cancer Center at Sibley Hospital, just across the Potomac River from us, who could perform the procedure.

-September 4th she performed an endoscopic ultrasound, which again retrieved fluid and also revealed that the cyst had not grown further.
-It also showed that the pantoprozole had cleared up the irritation of the esophagus.
+Afterward he said that my vital signs had remained level during the procedure, an encouraging sign for a possible later operation.
+Fluid was again collected, and the ultrasound revealed that the cyst had not grown further.
+The endoscope's camera also showed that the pantoprozole had cleared up the irritation of the esophagus.

 I said I didn't think those observation intervals sounded very close to me; they leave a big gap for something to appear.
 She said she just gave that as an option because different people have different risk tolerances.